 In February 1992, a Fishing Cat footprint was recorded in a freshwater swamp-forest in the Rawa Danau Nature Reserve.
 During a survey in wetland areas of West Java conducted between July 1993 and May 1994, Fishing Cat footprints were found in the area of Indramayu on the north coast and in Ujung Kulon National Park in the south-west (Melisch et al. 1996).

 In the following map, the anted markers show areas where tracks of Fishing Cats were recorded in the 1990s.
 For further information about individual locations : click on the marker to zoom in.

 On 22 October 2012, Will Duckworth wrote:

 Alain Compost filmed wild Fishing Cats in the Pulau Dua Bird Sanctuary several times since December 1988.
 He continued to go to Pulau Dua regularly until 2000 to film and photograph them, and wrote that those Pulao Dua animals were quite tame and used to see people.
-In 2006, he only got a second-hand statement that they'd all been poisoned, but that he was sure that some still survive in the Banten Bay area and in Ujung Kulon NP, where he had also seen them.
+In 2006, he only got a second-hand statement that they had all been poisoned, but that he was sure that some still survive in the Banten Bay area and in Ujung Kulon NP, where he had also seen them.

 Text and map compiled by Angie Appel in October 2012 with kind support by Will Duckworth.

 Appel, A. 2017.
 Fishing Cat in Java, Indonesia.
 Fishing Cat Working Group.